darioalbanesi/userpersona-template/README.md

 ## History

-The User Persona Template has been created to support all UX based decisions and developments of [Aldryn](http://www.aldryn.com) a product of [DIVIO AG](http://www.divio.ch), Switzerland.
+The User Persona Template has been created to support all UX based decisions and developments of your next project.

 ## Credits